chardso/fruit-culture-fruit-farming/README.md

  The jackfruit seedlings are now visible ready for planting making five weeks on 5/12/2020

-For more on seeds,weed,and control open [Link](content.md)
+For more on seeds,weed, nursery bed,fruit diseases,control,and many more open [Link](content.md)